 Seasonal depression in the Netherlands: what to do when feeling SAD

-It’s time to talk about Seasonal depression in the Netherlands and where to get help.
-Mental health in the Netherlands is a topic that has been discussed by us before, but today we want to focus on Seasonal Affective Disorder or SAD.
+It’s that time of the year — let’s talk about seasonal depression in the Netherlands.
+Mental health in the Netherlands is a topic that we discussed before, but today we want to focus on Seasonal Affective Disorder or SAD.

 • Samaritans: 0602 222 88